 Utah Residency Requirements

 The following information and flow chart has been provided to assist you in understanding the residency law as passed by the Utah Legislature in May, 2007.
-To see current Utah System of High Education Information about residency visit: http://www.utahsbr.edu/hel02d.html
+More details about residency are available from the Utah System of High Education.

 Residency status for tuition purposes is determined by the Admissions Office.
 Students are classified either resident or nonresident at the time the admission application is received.
 If there are questions regarding the residency status, individuals are classified non-residents.

 Non-residents may have their status reclassified by meeting the state residency requirements and submitting a residency application along with supporting documentation.
 Applications are accepted thirty (30) days prior to the beginning of the semester for which residency is desired.
 The deadline date for submitting the application is twenty-one (21) days from the time classes begin.

 The University honors the residency status determined by other Utah colleges or universities unless the classification was obtained under false pretense.

 Applicants who are denied Utah residency for tuition purposes may file an appeal to be reviewed by the Residency Appeal Committee.
 Applicants are notified in writing the decision of the Appeals Committee.
 Appeals must be filed within 21 days of the beginning of classes for which residency is desired.